 Probably the most serious side effect of Differin is serious contact dermatitis, which is a type of eczema that produces inflammation in response to an applied material.
 It can occur in two distinct forms:

 Mild side effects can occur in as many as 1 in 10 Differin users, while the more serious forms are around the 1 in 100 frequency.
 Something as bad as allergic contact dermatitis is rarer still, occurring so infrequently that there are no meaningful figures available.
 This means that Differin is generally considered to be a very safe treatment.

 Also note that some claim to experience hair loss after using Differin, but it's more complex than that.
 It seems to be related to the role of Vitamin A (on which Differin is based) in keeping hair healthy by supporting its repair and reducing scalp dryness.
 In some cases (where there is a deficiency), it can stimulate hair growth.

 If you have too much Vitamin A, though, your hair can grow too quickly, ultimately falling out before it can be replaced and leading to a net loss.
 If you do experience any hair loss from using Differin, you can either scale back your application frequency or simply wait until your treatment is done: the hair should grow back once your Vitamin A level evens out.

 If you're following your prescribed course of treatment and you don't seem to be getting any positive results, the first thing to do is consult your doctor.
-They may have a specific suggestion for how you can change your approach.
+They may have specific suggestions for how you can change your approach.
 If not, they may suggest that you experiment with the following variables: